mideind/GreynirEngine/doc/patterns.rst

     "S >> { VP >> { NP-OBJ >> person }}"

-This pattern will match any sentence that has a verb phrases that refers to a male person as an argument::
+This pattern will match any sentence that has a verb phrase that refers to a male person as an argument::

     "S >> { VP >> { NP-OBJ >> person_kk }}"